shopsys/shopsys/docs/contributing/our-backward-compatibility-promise.md

 - `PATCH` version contains only backward-compatible bug fixes

 Released versions will be always marked using git tags with `v` prefix (eg. `v7.0.0`).
-Once created git tag will never be removed or edited (eg. `v7.0.0` will always point to the same commit).
+Once created, a git tag marking a release will never be removed or edited.

 *Note: Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.
 Pre-release version format is `MAJOR.MINOR.PATCH-<alpha|beta|rc>n`, eg. `7.0.0-beta5`.*